Growing up with ESP and seeing Ghosts

 Q: My children manifested their abilities at a very early age.
 I want my kids to have normal childhoods without stifling their gifts.
 What can I do to make sure they stay strong in themselves without becoming isolated from their peer groups?

-The answer is all children have abilities and are special, the question and journey is to find out what they are.
+All children have abilities and are special, the question and journey is to find out what they are.
 All children deserve a normal life.
 Some have more hardships then others.

 Support from the adult family is what is needed for all children with or without gifts.
 Healthy or not.
 Wether a child is healthy and has many gifts or talents, psychic, intelligence or athletic, needn’t matter.
 Each child houses a soul and even children with disabilities unable to interact in society by normal standards, still have abilities and are heroes for doing greater things with limitations.
 Who is more special, the healthy child who can do everything?
 Or the child with physical limitations who smiles with courage and attempts everything!
 They are all special and they are all heroes.
 When you look into a child’s eyes you can see a soul there, pure and with purpose.
 Regardless of talents or health, they create joy and love in our life.
 To ignore them as a child creates more problems, more disorders, more dysfunction by neglect, isolation, regret, hatred, and fear during their upbringing than any other time in their life.
 They are shaped by what goes in and around them at these stages.
 The young ages are when they are conditioned and behavior is established for their adulthood.
 An adult is not conditioned or emerges a behavior pattern as an adult, it is learned, instilled and bred into them.